2018 Sacramento State Hornets football team

 The 2018 Sacramento State Hornets football team represented California State University, Sacramento as a member of the Big Sky Conference during the 2018 NCAA Division I FCS football season.
 Led by Jody Sears in his fifth and final season as head coach, Sacramento State compiled an overall record of 2–8 with a mark of 0–7 in conference play, placing last out of 13 teams in the Big Sky.
 The Hornets played home games at Hornet Stadium in Sacramento, California.

 On November 26, Sears was fired.
 He finished his tenure at Sacramento State with a record of 20–35.

-Previous season

-The Hornets finished the 2017 season 7–4, 6–2 in Big Sky play to finish in a three-way tie for third place.

 Preseason

 Big Sky Kickoff

 On July 16, 2018, during the Big Sky Kickoff in Spokane, Washington, the Hornets were predicted to finish in fifth place in the coaches poll and seventh place in the media poll.

 Preseason All-Conference Team

 The Hornets had three players selected to the Preseason All-Conference Team.